 The painted wolves of Mana Pools might have stolen the limelight during the BBC’s Dynasties series, but Zimbabwe’s flagship national park, Hwange, actually has twice as many wild dog – around 200 in some 32 packs.
 The park is home of the long-running Painted Dog Conservation Project – visit their Interpretative Hall near Main Camp to learn about wild dog conservation, view individuals housed in the adjacent rehabilitation facility and buy souvenirs made from snare-wire removed from the park.

 This semi-arid wilderness north of Mount Kenya is renowned for its community-run conservancies.
-Several endangered species have benefitted, including black rhino and reticulated giraffe.
+Several endangered species have benefited, including black rhino and reticulated giraffe.
 During 2017, however, the wild dog population was decimated when around 10 packs were wiped out by canine distemper.
 But they’re making a comeback.
 Towards the end of 2018, wild dogs were once more spotted in Loisaba Conservancy – helped by an ambitious vaccination programme for domestic dogs in the area.

 Anywhere in northern Botswana is a good place to head for wild dog sightings – including this trio of concessions sandwiched between the wetlands of the Okavango and Caprivi.